 6. Double Dip With Rewards Programs

 Using a travel rewards credit card is a smart move, but you could save even more money — and get free tickets or hotel stays — when you double up on the earnings.
-Bank of America Preferred Rewards Executive Kevin Condon recommends “layering” your airline, hotel, banking and/or credit cards rewards programs to maximize earning opportunities.
+Bank of America senior vice president Kevin Condon recommends “layering” your airline, hotel, banking or credit cards rewards programs to maximize earning opportunities.

 “You’ll receive those airline and hotel benefits, and you may earn even more rewards by paying for the flight and hotel with a travel rewards or cash back credit card,” Condon said.
 “And, those credit card rewards could be multiplied even further if you’re also a member of a banking rewards program.
-For example, Bank of America Preferred Rewards offers perks that really come in handy for travel — such as no-fee ATM transactions, credit card cash back or points bonuses of up to 75 percent and waived fees on everyday banking services.”
+For example, Bank of America Preferred Rewards offers perks that really come in handy for travel — such as no-fee ATM transactions, credit card cashback or points bonuses of up to 75% and waived fees on everyday banking services.

 7. Save on Checked Luggage Fees

-You have several options to avoid the $25 checked luggage fee that many airlines now impose on passengers.
+The $25 checked luggage fee was an unwelcome addition when first introduced, however, there are a few ways around it.
 Skirboll recommends using your credit card miles to have your checked bag fee waived.
 It’s also a good idea to shop around — especially for a different class fare that lets you check bags for free.
-“I’ve actually seen ‘Comfort+’ seats that are cheaper than economy,” said Skirboll.
+“I’ve actually seen ‘Comfort+’ seats that are cheaper than economy,” he added.

-Something else to keep in mind: “Many vacation rentals have in-unit laundry facilities,” said Laurel Greatrix, TripAdvisor Rentals spokesperson.
+Something else to keep in mind: “Many vacation rentals have in-unit laundry facilities,” said Laurel Greatrix, vice president of brand and communications at Viator.
 “Travelers can rinse and repeat outfits throughout the trip.
 Pack light for your rental, and skip the added airline fees.”

 8. Take Advantage of Credit and Debit Card Perks for Free Tickets

-Don’t miss out on discount tickets or free admission to local attractions that you can get just for being a credit or debit cardholder.
-For example, the Bank of America Museums on Us program offers free general admission to a number of U.S. museums and cultural institutions during the first full weekend of each month for Bank of America, Merrill Lynch and U.S. Trust credit and debit cardholders.
-All you have to do is show your qualifying credit or debit card at a participating attraction, and they’ll waive the admission fee.
+There are also discount tickets or free admission to local attractions that you can get just for being a credit or debit cardholder.
+For example, the Bank of America Museums on Us program offers free general admission to a number of U.S. museums and cultural institutions during the first full weekend of each month for any Bank of America, Merrill Lynch and U.S. Trust credit and debit cardholders.
+Just show your qualifying credit or debit card at a participating attraction, and they’ll waive the admission fee.

 10. Have Resort Purchases Shipped for Free

-If you’re planning an extended stay at a luxury resort or other destination where you plan on buying souvenirs, clothing, gifts and other items, you don’t want to worry about paying for extra checked luggage or extra baggage fees on your return flight.
-Consider having your purchases shipped to your home free of charge instead.
+If buying souvenirs, clothing, gifts and other items is on your agenda, and you don’t want to pay for all that extra luggage, consider having your purchases shipped to your home free of charge instead.
 For example, you can use the Shop Disney Parks app when you’re shopping at Disney resorts and have orders of $75 or more shipped to your home free of charge.

 11. Get Mobile Deals on Meals

-Many restaurants use daily deal sites like Groupon or LivingSocial to generate business, but you might not be able to find good dining venues nearby.
-You can still find money-saving restaurant coupons and discounts on other sites and mobile apps.
+Deal sites Groupon or LivingSocial have become a regular fixture for the restaurant industry, but you might not always be able to find good dining venues nearby.
+You can, however, find money-saving restaurant coupons and discounts on other sites and mobile apps.

 Take advantage of money-saving AAA discounts.
 If you’re a member, use the app to access cheap tickets, discounts and special offers based on your location, and browse the deals section of the website to find exclusive offers available along your travel route.